wolfSSL/wolfssl-examples/pq/ml_dsa/README.md

 # Description

-Simple example of wolfCrypt ML-DSA signing and verifying.
+Simple example of wolfCrypt ML-DSA keygen, signing, and verifying.

 Requires wolfSSL is built with: